Felipeinti/platformAI/README.md

 # platformAI

-Hello to my Reinforcement Learning project.
+Hello to our Reinforcement Learning project.